There are 2 cards offered and here's the difference between them:

 Do You Have Great Credit?
 Then Here Are Some Other Ways To Save at Macy's

-With the It card from Discover you can use the above option -or- get 5% cash back typically during at least one quarter each year at department stores, subject to the quarterly maximum.
+With the Discover it® - New!
+Double Cash Back your first year, you can use the above option -or- get 5% cash back typically during at least one quarter each year at department stores, subject to the quarterly maximum.

 If you ever carry a balance, the high rate listed on the Macys credit card application should probably be a warning for you, right?
 That means the only other reasons to apply would be for the sales or rewards, but being that the latter are so lackluster, you would probably be better off skipping their cards altogether and sticking with what's in your purse or wallet.